interlock-network/interlock-docs/whitepaper.md

 news &mdash; transactions in Solana are extremely cheap, costing only about 10-USD to execute a *million* transactions.
 The *bad* news is that per-account storage is severely limited and severely expensive.
-On Solana each account can only store a maximum 10MB of data &mdash; which is not enough for our history-based reputation scoring &mdash; and each MB costs 3.56 SOL to store per year &mdash; which comes out to 10MB-years costing 1200-USD at the current SOL-USD exchange ratio (1 SOL
+On Solana each account can only store a maximum of 10MB of data &mdash; which is not enough for our history-based reputation scoring &mdash; and each MB costs 3.56 SOL to store per year &mdash; which comes out to 10MB-years costing 1200-USD at the current SOL-USD exchange ratio (1 SOL